kyouryuukunn/renpy-ActionEditor/README.md

             """
              :doc: camera

 	     Reset a camera and 3D layers positions.
 Please call this at least once when the game has started.
 If this doesn't called, The position of 3D layers don't be saved.
+This should be also called in labels replayed to, if you use replay.
              """

         def camera_move(x, y, z, rotate=0, duration=0, warper='linear', subpixel=True, loop=False, x_express=None, y_express=None, z_express=None, rotate_express=None):